HRMS vs HRIS vs HCM: what’s the difference?

 However, while most agree that the following functions and modules might be included – recruitment, benefits management, absence management, time and attendance, compensation, payroll, learning, self-service, reporting/analytics, onboarding, performance management, succession planning, analytics – there is little to no agreement at all on which function might be included under which acronym.

-HRMS is often a very broad umbrella, having been used to describe anything from a fairly simple spreadsheet replacement database right up to the latest all-singing, all-dancing, fully-integrated systems of today.
+However, HRMS is the broadest umbrella, having been used to describe anything from a fairly simple spreadsheet replacement database right up to the latest fully-integrated enterprise suite.
 In principle, a modern HRMS can potentially incorporate any and every kind of HR-related software application.

 One difference in how we define an HRIS used to lie in the type of data being stored.
-In the past, an HRIS would hold more static information (names, addresses, social security numbers, payroll figures) as opposed to some of the more ‘dynamic’ data associated with an HRMS, such as time off days, performance management information, and so on.
+In the past, an HRIS would hold more static information (names, addresses, social security numbers, payroll figures) as opposed to some of the more ‘dynamic’ data associated with an HRMS or HCM, such as time-off days, performance management information, competency and development profiles, and so on.